Photo-controlled chirality transfer and FRET effects based on pseudorotaxane†

 The use of light to regulate the chirality of supramolecular assemblies in a non-invasive manner remains a challenge.
-Herein, we reported a novel photochromic pseudorotaxane based on (R/S)-2,2'-binaphthyl secondary ammonium salt guest (2) and anthracene-bridged bis(dibenzo-24-crown-8) (1), which featurs a chirality transfer and fluorescence resonance energy transfer (FRET) from 2 to 1.
-Benefiting from the photo-oxidation of anthracene, the induced circular dichroism (ICD) signals of (R/S)-2@1 can be switched off / on by irradiation with 365 nm UV light and heating.
-This noncovalent supramolecular assembly strategy provides us with unique opportunities to design and construct more smart photo-responsive chiral molecular switches.
+Herein, we report a novel photochromic pseudorotaxane based on a (R/S)-2,2′-binaphthyl secondary ammonium salt guest (2) and anthracene-bridged bis(dibenzo-24-crown-8) (1), which features a chirality transfer and fluorescence resonance energy transfer (FRET) from 2 to 1.
+Benefiting from the photo-oxidation of anthracene, the induced circular dichroism (ICD) signals of (R/S)-2@1 can be switched off/on by irradiation with 365 nm UV light and heating.
+This noncovalent supramolecular assembly strategy provides us with unique opportunities to design and construct further smart photo-responsive chiral molecular switches.